PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-from-scratch/index.markdown

 g!
 {% endcodeblock %}

 What this?
 Well by default, all that comes with Felix, as far as administration is concerned, is a console.
-Now, don’t get the wrong impression, this is one powerful console thats staring back at you.
+Now, don’t get the wrong impression, this is one powerful console that's staring back at you.
 It just doesn’t seem like it right now (especially since the terminal apparently is some sort of strange dance style).

 The GOGO shell (the dance style in question), is a standard Apache shell that you will see on both Felix and Karaf.
 Karaf however, does have a ANSI color one which makes it a little more exciting (and by exciting I mean 1990's IRC exciting).
-The g! prompt is the surefire mechism to recognize this shell over the others.
+The g! prompt is the surefire mechanism to recognize this shell over the others.

 So we came all this way, we might as well issue some commands.
 Type in the following to the shell: